liyinwei/copper_price_forecast/README.md

 - [pcb](https://github.com/liyinwei/copper_price_forecast/tree/master/pcb): correlation analysis of copper and a downstream material price

 # Running
-There is a main method in each python file so you can run it easily and the following is a sample of run result of the [mlp](https://github.com/liyinwei/copper_price_forecast/tree/master/mlp) method:
+There is a main method in each python file so you can run it easily and the following is a sample of predict result of the [mlp](https://github.com/liyinwei/copper_price_forecast/tree/master/mlp) method:

 ![image](https://github.com/liyinwei/res/raw/master/2017/copper_price_readme_2.png)